Infographics

 When to Seek Professional Help

-It's important to seek professional help when:
+It is important to seek professional help when:

 • Stress significantly interferes with your daily life

-• You experience persistent physical symptoms
+• Your experience persistent physical symptoms

 • You feel overwhelmed most of the time